godalming123/how-coding-should-work/README.md

 # how-coding-should-work
 ## contents
 [Wondering about .arrh or .arr](#wondering-about-.arrh-or-.arr )
-## wondering about .arrh or .arr
+## wondering about .arrh or .arr or .arrx
 ### .arrh
- .arrh is a file format I created myself for my heirachy format v2\main.py will convert these to python nested lists of strings.
+ .arrh is a file format I created myself for my heirachy format. v2\main.py will convert these to python nested lists of strings.
 ### .arr
- .arr is a coding language I created inspired by clojure which you can convert to my binary file format with .arr to code.py (not made yet) the python terminal will return a binary structure which can be ran on x86 with my coding language for x86.py (not made yet).
+ .arr is a coding language I created inspired by clojure which you can convert to my binary file format(.arrx) with .arr to code.py (not made yet) the python terminal will return a binary structure which can be ran on x86 with my coding language for x86.py (not made yet).

+### .arrx
+.arrx is a binary executable format I made.
 ## data types
 ### strings
 * string `=	name	"a string"	`